 For this reason, doctors add modifiers to more specifically describe MS progression.
 The goal is to help a person receive the most effective treatment.

 - Active: A brain MRI shows inflammatory or new lesions and wider disease activity.

 - Not active: Symptoms continue, but the disease is not causing further lesions.

-PPMS symptoms can affect a person’s everyday life and ability to complete regular tasks.
+PPMS symptoms can affect a person’s everyday life and their ability to complete regular tasks.
 Problems with mobility are characteristic of PPMS, usually due to spinal cord damage.

 - changes in mood